 In 2021, I earned by Ph.D. in curriculum and instruction from the University of Victoria.
 My dissertation explored the reflections of university educators when they used open educational resources in their teaching practices.
 I used reflective lifeworld phenomenology research methodology to interview university educators and analyze the interview transcripts, and then I viewed the results using self-determination theory’s regulatory styles and the tripartite taxonomy.

 My research interests include exploring facilitators’ barriers to educational technology, motivation/demotivation to use educational technology, and social connectedness in online learning environments.
 I have presented my research at conferences across Canada, including the 2014 and 2013 Congress of the Humanities and Social Sciences and ETUG (Educational Technology Users Group) in 2015.

 I am fascinated with personal stories and experiences of how people perceive phenomena; thus, my research and interests often lead me to ask why educators choose to use, or not use, specific technologies.
 In the vein of Roger’s theory of innovation (2003), I attempt to explore the tipping point that brings educators to embrace or abandon the technology.

 My research interests continue to evolve in a variety of areas, such as:

 - Integration of educational technology in higher education facilitation (online and face-to-face)

 - Curriculum and instructional design practices

-- Facilitators’ support of learners’ online social collaborative environment
+- Facilitators’ support of learners’ online social collaborative environments

-Although I seem to always be in front of the computer, working on research, meeting with learners, or designing instruction, I make a point to balance my life by going for long walks with my Chinese crested dog, riding my BMW motorcycle, watching CFL football (Saskatchewan Roughriders) , and playing canasta and various board games.
+Although I seem to always be in front of the computer, working on research, meeting with learners, or designing instruction, I make a point to balance my life by going for long walks with my Chinese crested dogs, exploring Canada on long road trips, and watching CFL football (Saskatchewan Roughriders).